 When done right, it will be the tool that ensures that you are focusing on the right things at the right time.
 That means that a great product roadmap always starts with a clear vision and strategy.

-Everything that then goes into the roadmap will support you towards the direction of these goals.
+Everything that then goes into the roadmap will support you toward the direction of these goals.
 Skip the strategic thinking at the start of your roadmap, and your roadmap is likely to fail.